 Financial Assistance and other programs are available to help many women with the expenses and concerns of prenatal care and birth.

-Food is available through programs including Women Infants and Children, Aid to Families with Dependant Children and many other federal, state and county programs.
+Food is available through programs including Women Infants and Children, Aid to Families with Dependent Children and many other federal, state and county programs.
 Local food banks, churches, and synagogues may also be able to help.

 Hotlines are available 24 hours a day to assist you with everything from finding a safe place for you and your baby to crisis counseling.